CSS Position Property

 3. position: fixed;

 The element is positioned relative to the viewport.
 It means that the element always stays at the same place even if the page is scrolled.
 The top, right, bottom, and left properties are used to position the element.
+This allows you to establish constant elements in the screen that do not scroll with the rest of the content.

 4. position: absolute;